Network (Internal & External) Testing

 - Can a pentest be performed remotely?

-Many types of penetration testing can be performed remotely via a VPN connection, however some forms of assessment, such as internal network pen tests and wireless pen tests, may require an ethical hacker to conduct an assessment on site.
+Many types of penetration testing can be performed remotely via a VPN connection, however some forms of assessment, such as internal network pen testing and wireless pentesting, may require an ethical hacker to conduct an assessment on site.

 - Should I use the same penetration testing supplier?

-Working with a single supplier can have its pitfalls, as over-familiarity with an IT environment can mean that some exposures may be overlooked.
-Choosing a partner like Redscan, that invests in offensive security and employs ethical hackers specialising in a wide range of penetration testing types, can help to significantly reduce this risk while offering the added benefit of being a long-term, go-to, partner for support and advice.
+Working with a single pentesting supplier can have its pitfalls, as over-familiarity with an IT environment can mean that some exposures may be overlooked.
+Choosing a penetration testing as a service (PTaas) partner like Redscan, that invests in offensive security and employs ethical hackers specialising in a wide range of penetration testing types, can help to significantly reduce this risk while offering the added benefit of being a long-term, go-to, partner for support and advice.

 - Will a pen test affect business operations?